Citi Benefits Handbook

 Claims Administrator: Aetna, Anthem BlueCross BlueShield, Oxford PPO Health Plans, Express Scripts and any other party designated as a claims fiduciary pursuant to a contractual relationship and as authorized by the Plans Administration Committee of Citigroup Inc. The Claims Administrator does not insure the benefits described in this document.

-- It is approved by Medicare as a comprehensive outpatient rehabilitation facility; or
+- Is approved by Medicare as a comprehensive outpatient rehabilitation facility; or

-- It provides at least the following comprehensive outpatient rehabilitation services:
+- Provides at least the following comprehensive outpatient rehabilitation services: